tweippert/unifi-api/README.md

 ### unifi-ls-clients

-Lists the currently active clients on the networks.
+Lists the currently active (wireless) clients on the networks.
 Takes parameters for controller, username, password, controller version and site ID (UniFi >= 3.x)

 ```